 Her caring attitude toward the community and those around her helps her understand the importance of community issues, which is more than evident in her work and in her contributions to The Beacon's content.

-Al is a Southerner through and through.
-Having been born in Virginia, he spent his youth in Tennessee, North Carolina and Virginia, before returning to Tennessee.
+Born in Virginia, Al Everson spent his youth in Tennessee, North Carolina and Virginia, before returning to Tennessee.

 When Al left his job at Radio Station WXVQ, where he had been the one-man news department for more than 12 years, he began working at The Beacon full time.